nuclius-canyou/canyou-web/README.md

 # CanYou
-## Web application companion to the mobile app
+## Web application companion to the mobile app on iOS and Android.